the-frey/emacs/README.md

+# ~/.emacs.d

+> This is my dotemacs.
+There are many like it, but this one is mine.
+> My dotemacs is my best friend.
+It is my life.
+I must master it as I must master my life.
+> Without me, my dotemacs is useless.
+Without my dotemacs, I am useless.
+I must hit my keybindings true.
+I must deliver faster than my competitor who is trying to beat me.
+I must beat them before they beat me.

-# Emacs Configuration
+## Emacs Configuration

 My emacs configuration.
 Includes some extras like powerline to make it a tad more vim-like, as well as some theme fiddling and custom settings.
-You will need a powerline patched font installed on the system (preferably Meslo S DZ) in order for this to work.
+You will need a powerline patched font installed on the system (preferably Meslo S DZ, although Ubuntu Mono will work as well) in order for this to work.

 ## To use